What is Fatigue

 Ways to Manage Fatigue

-- Keep a log of your fatigue and what you are doing to manage it daily using a journal.
+- Keep a log of your fatigue and what you are doing to manage it daily using the My STORITM app or a journal.

 - Energy conservation can help manage fatigue.
 To do so, mindfully plan your tasks and set realistic expectations to prevent wasting energy.
 Prioritize and space out activities.
 Delegate less essential tasks so you have energy for the things that matter most to you.